taoyuan/amqc/README.md

-# HAMQP
+# hamq

-A (H)igh level (AMQP) library with auto-reconnect, auto-restore declaring, enhanced router and so on.
+A High level AMQP library with auto-reconnect, auto-restore declaring, enhanced router and so on.

 ## Packages

-- `@hamqp/client`: A type-safe AMQP client with auto-reconnect and auto-declare.
+- `@hamq/client`: A type-safe AMQP client with auto-reconnect and auto-declare.

 ## Licence